I need human help to enter verification code (office hours only)

 The Jewish Suicide Prevention Strategy was officially launched on World Suicide Prevention Day on Sunday September 10, 2017 held in conjunction with the annual Eastern Suburbs Suicide Prevention Network awareness walk.
 MP Julian Leeser spoke at the launch about the importance of initiatives such as this which build community capacity and affirms that suicide prevention is a shared responsibility.

-If you are interested in attending Mental Health First Aid courses or Suicide Prevention Trainings please contact familyandfriends@jewishcare.com.au
+If you are interested in attending Mental Health First Aid courses or Suicide Prevention Training please contact familyandfriends@jewishcare.com.au

 Documents